How to Use LinkedIn in 2026

 Artur tried to extract “one magic tool” from me, but it ended with several.
 If you want to act professionally:

 Sales Navigator: Absolute foundation for sales.
-Allows you to clear your feed of ads and focus on decision-makers
+Allows you to clear your feed of ads and focus on decision-makers.
+I cover it in depth in my Sales Navigator training.

 LinkedIn Sales Navigator